tanran/tanran.github.com/_posts/2012-11-07-event-handling-basics.md

 ##Getting the Location of an Event

-You can get the location of a mouse or tablet-pointer event by sending locationInWindow to an NSEvent object.
-But, as the name of the method denotes, this location (an NSPoint structure) is in the base coordinate system of a window, not in the coordinate system of the view that typically handles the event.
+You can get the location of a mouse or tablet-pointer event by sending *locationInWindow* to an *NSEvent* object.
+But, as the name of the method denotes, this location (an NSPoint structure) is in the **base coordinate system of a window**, not in the coordinate system of the view that typically handles the event.